Build API clients for a command line interface (CLI) with Microsoft identity authentication

 Add dependencies

-Before you can compile and run the generated API client, you will need to make sure the generated source files are part of a project with the required dependencies.
+Before you can compile and run the generated API client, you need to make sure the generated source files are part of a project with the required dependencies.
 Your project must have a reference to the abstraction package and the cli-commons package.
-Additionally, you must either use the Kiota default implementations or provide your own custom implementations of of the following packages.
+Additionally, you must either use the Kiota default implementations or provide your own custom implementations of the following packages.

-For this tutorial, you will use the default implementations.
+For this tutorial, use the default implementations.

 Run the following commands to get the required dependencies.